swan-io/srp/README.md

 // Send `salt` and `serverEphemeral.public` to the client
 ```

-**3** - The client can now derive the shared strong session key, and a proof of it to provide to the server.
+**3** - The client can now derive the shared strong session key and a proof of it to provide to the server.

 ```ts
 import { createSRPClient } from "@swan-io/srp";